 Hugs and kisses are exchanged all around, emails and pictures promised, and often places to stay offered.
 In fact, after my first week of volunteering, I traveled with some of the Anglos to Toledo for a day trip, before enjoying the gracious hospitality of one of the Spaniards for the next week!
 After my second week of volunteering with Vaughan Town, I again was offered a place to stay for a night before heading to the airport for an early flight.

 Although I initially balked at my decision to focus two of my three weeks in Spain on this volunteer program where I was isolated and not even able to speak in Spanish, I found it to be one of the most rewarding cultural experiences I could possibly have asked for.

 Under no other circumstances could I possibly have met so many different Spaniards from all over the country, learned about their lives, and been invited into their homes and hearts.
-Staying in a hostel, I would never have met any of these people, much less had so many meaningful one-to-one conversations with them.
+Staying in a hostel, I would never have met any of these people – true locals, much less had so many meaningful one-to-one conversations with them.

 Even meeting so many Anglos from all over the world – I now have friends in London, Ireland, South Africa, and the States, to name just a few places.
 And I will be seeing many of these people again – some soon, some later.

 I love Spain as a country, and have vowed to come back as soon as possible.
-And part of my Spanish travel itinerary – without a doubt – will be to return to Valdelavilla for some more volunteering with Vaughan Town.
+And part of my Spanish travel itinerary – without a doubt – will be to do some more volunteering.